chriskempton/ImportHsdb/README.md

 ImportHsdb
 ==========

-XML->Cassandra importer for Federal Hazardous Substances data
+Contains model classes for the Hazardous Substances exercise, along with data access utility classes for Cassandra (Astyanax and DataStax) and XML (JAXB).